GoogleChrome/web.dev/src/site/content/en/blog/install-thumbor/index.md

 hero: hero.jpg
 alt: A pile of photos.
 description: |
-  Instructions on how to install Thumbor is an open-source image CDN and can be used for free to resize, compress, and transform images.
+  Instructions on how to install Thumbor.
+Thumbor is an open-source image CDN and can be used for free to resize, compress, and transform images.
 tags:
   - post # post is a required tag for the article to show up in the blog.
   - fast
   - images
 ---

 Image CDNs make it easy to dynamically optimize the aesthetics and performance of your images.
-Unlike most image CDNs, Thumbor is  open-source and can be used for free to resize, compress, and transform images.
+Unlike most image CDNs, [Thumbor](http://thumbor.org/) is open-source and can be used for free to resize, compress, and transform images.
 It's suitable for production use; [Wikipedia](https://wikitech.wikimedia.org/wiki/Thumbor) and [Square](https://medium.com/square-corner-blog/dynamic-images-with-thumbor-a430a1cfcd87) both use Thumbor.

 This guide explains how to install Thumbor on your own server.
 Once installed, you’ll be able to use Thumbor as an API for transforming your images.